Kano Model Template

 Step 5 - count the categories

-We evetually want to find the primary category for each feature.
-We do this by counting the categories that were assigned in step 4.
+We want to find the primary category for each feature.
+We do this by counting the categories for each response that we calculated in step 4.

 In the "Analysis" tab, create a table as in the screenshot above with features across the top and categories down the side.
 The bottom row will hold the primary category - the one that comes up the most in the responses.